dicej/ipmpsc/README.md

 supporting very high bandwidth, low latency transfers (e.g. uncompressed video frames).

-## Platform Support

-The current implementation should work on any POSIX-compatible OS.
-It's been tested on Linux and Android.
-Windows support is planned but has not been started yet.

 ## Security

 The ring buffer is backed by a shared memory-mapped file, which means